eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/simple-gui.md

 ### Capabilities

-Using ImGUI requires to increment `maxBindGroups` by 1.
+Using ImGUI requires `maxBindGroups` to be at least 1.

 Misc
 ----

-You may have noticed when playing with sliders that while ImGui is reacting to your mouse, the camera controller also receives the events, which is a bit annoying.
+You may have noticed when playing with sliders that while ImGui is reacting to your mouse, **the camera controller also receives the events**, which is a bit annoying.

 To prevent this, we can use the `io.WantCaptureMouse` variable that ImGui turns to true when it detected that the user interacts with the widgets.
 When so, we ignore mouse clicks in the camera controller: